awslabs/graphstorm/docs/source/graph-construction/gs-processing/index/gs-processing-index.rst

 The following sections provide guidance on effectively utilizing GSProcessing.
 The first section details the execution environment setup for GSProcessing.
 The second section offers examples on drafting a configuration file for a GSProcessing job.
-The final section explains how to deploy your GSProcessing job with AWS infrastructure.
+The third section explains how to deploy your GSProcessing job with AWS infrastructure.
+The final section shows an example to quick start GSProcessing.

 .. toctree::
    :maxdepth: 2